 Credit: Envato Elements/ KaterinaDalemans

-Depending on what you're shipping, additional protection may be necessary.
-For instance, jarred items should be wrapped in bubble wrap to prevent breakage.
-Baked goods should be individually wrapped in plastic wrap to maintain freshness and prevent them from drying out.
+Depending on what you're shipping, you might need extra protection.
+For instance, wrap jarred items in bubble wrap to avoid breakage.
+Baked goods should be individually wrapped in plastic wrap to prevent them from drying out.

-If you're shipping multiple items in one box, consider wrapping each item separately or placing them in food containers to prevent cross-contamination and damage.
+If you're sending several items together, wrap each one separately or use food containers to prevent cross-contamination and damage.

 Step 3: Fill the Empty Spaces